 Search Park4Night or Campercontact and you will see there is no shortage of free camping spots.
 Our favourite van spot was here, literally on the edge of Playa Valdevaqueros, looking across to Punta Paloma and the Atlantic beyond.

 For most of the time we were in Tarifa in our van, we stayed at Camping Valdevaqueros, situated over the road from the long sandy stretch of Playa Valdevaqueros.
 The site is friendly with adequate clean facilities, a busy bar and a tennis court, a big draw for us.
-Pitches are on the tight side, hedged and grassed.
-This can be a problem when it’s wet.
+Load up your beach wagon (you’ll find the best here) and take the five minute stroll to one of the best beaches in Spain!

 However, we paid just over €10 a night including electricity, so thought this was good value for money.
 The site is ACSI accredited, but as with most sites in Spain, their own long-term offers are much better than the ACSI rate.
 The site is six miles from the centre of Tarifa, so an alternative means of transport would be required.
 Camping Valdevaqueros can organise care hire in Tarifa if you need their assistance but you may not get the best price (see below for a recommendation).